Table of contents

 - Never approach a dog that appears fearful, stressed or anxious.

-- Never run towards a dog.
+- Do NOT run towards a dog.
 If you have the owner’s permission to meet the dog, walk slowly forward.

 - Let the dog come to you – don’t invade the dog’s personal space.